5

 4

 • Ok, this technique works to avoid skipping an item in the middle.
 It assumes there aren't 100 questions with the same date (this is unlikely to happen naturally, but what about a mass import?).
 Your termination condition is wrong, there can be less than 100 results at any time.
 This technique is rather costly; as I understand it, querying page=2 after page=1 is cheaper in the backend (because the data is already sitting in some cache, I guess), and from the user's point of view it's cheaper because it doesn't count as a separate request against the API usage quota.
-Oct 26, 2011 at 19:28
+Commented Oct 26, 2011 at 19:28

 • @Gilles: It doesn't count as a separate request when you're fetching more than one page? ...and why would there by fewer than 100 results on anything but the last page?
-Oct 26, 2011 at 19:49
+Commented Oct 26, 2011 at 19:49

 • Good point with the ">100 with the same timestamp" problem though.
 I hadn't thought of that.
-Oct 26, 2011 at 19:50
+Commented Oct 26, 2011 at 19:50

 • See the question: if there's a deleted result, it's counted in the 100.
 I guess deleted results are eliminated late in the chain.
 I thought …/page=2 just after …/page=1 was counted differently, but I can't find a reference to that now, I might have imagined it or confused with some other site's API.
-Oct 26, 2011 at 19:58
+Commented Oct 26, 2011 at 19:58

 1